- To set academic standards

 Distance Learning Accommodations (for courses conducted entirely online)

-- The student will send the course instructor a faculty notification letter via the DSPS Student Portal AIM.
-The testing accommodation (extension of time allowed) is outlined in this letter and serves as authorization for the instructor to increase the test/quiz time.
+- The student will send the course instructor a faculty notification letter via the DSPS Online Portal (AIM).
+The testing accommodation (for example, extension of time allowed) is outlined in this letter and serves as authorization for the instructor to increase the test/quiz time.

 - If the instructor needs assistance setting up the testing accommodation, please contact the DSPS testing services office.